 Want to know more?

 If you have any more questions about dog sitters or would like to talk about joining TrustedHousesitters, just get in touch with our Membership Services team.
-Available 24/7 and with experience as a sitter, owner or both, they’re the perfect people to turn to with your pet care questions.
+With experience as a sitter, owner or both, they’re the perfect people to turn to with your pet care questions.